Expressing Our Memories in Words and Song

 My experience with cognitive loss

 I've had minor experiences with cognitive loss on 2 medications.
 As a result, I quit them both years ago.
 Now, my meds work well, so that's what matters.
-When this happened, I would be lined up to talk about serval topics, and I would go A to B, lose my direction to C, and not know where I was on topic B. Sometimes, I could bluff my way back in an extended thought jam.
+When this happened, I would be lined up to talk about serval topics.
+I would go from topic A to topic B, lose my direction to C, and not know where I was on topic B. Sometimes, I could bluff my way back in an extended thought jam.
 Other times, I'd just ramble to a halt.
 I didn't like that.

 With Alzheimer's, I remember my gram's fear and emptiness.
 I know those words sound like some existential work by Kierkegaard, but her experience was nothing with a life-affirming message of conscious decisions to cope with indefinite reality.